 Sometimes, even if the payment amount is less than £250 (or the equivalent in a different currency), your friend who receives the payment link may need to open a Revolut account before they can receive a payment.
 If they don't open a Revolut account on time, we won't be able to make the payment to them or from them.

 If you tell us to make a currency exchange, or we need to convert the currency of a payment into or out of your account or a cash withdrawal made using your Revolut Card, we'll use an exchange rate based on our market rate, which is based on foreign-exchange markets.
+This means we use is a variable exchange rate which is changing constantly.
 We add a percentage mark-up if:

 You can see our current exchange rates in the Revolut app.
 Once we've converted the currency, your transaction history in the app will show the exchange rate we used.
 We use the rate that applies at the time we carry out the conversion.